 - Minimizing the use of sedative medications that are most likely to lead to injury

-- Removing room and hallway hazards and putting safety features in place to make the facility easier to navigate
+- Putting safety features in place to make the facility easier to navigate

-Greater numbers of health professionals can do the following:
+Greater numbers of health professionals can:

 - Reassess the mobility issues and safety problems of the residents on a more consistent basis